-303-4 Design & Construction Standards for Drainage and Stormwater Management Facilities prepared and stamped by a Professional Engineer licensed in the State of New Hampshire.
+- 1) Analysis and corresponding calculations submitted for the purposes of demonstrating fulfillment of specific requirements of these Regulations shall prepared and stamped by a Licensed Professional Engineer.
 For the purposes of these Regulations, the applicable minimum standard for stormwater analysis and design shall be identical to requirements established by the New Hampshire Department of Environmental Services, under Chapter Env-Wq 1500 of the New Hampshire Code of Administrative Rules, as amended, whether or not an Alteration of Terrain Permit is required pursuant to the authority of those Rules.
-To the extent applicable, all drainage and stormwater management facilities and infrastructure shall be designed so as to comply with applicable requirements of Chapter Env-Wq 1500.

-- A. Analysis and Design of Improvements: - 1.
-All analysis and corresponding calculations submitted for the purposes of demonstrating fulfillment of specific requirements of these Regulations shall be

-- 2. All additional stormwater generated from land disturbance activities shall be controlled on the project site.
-No increase of discharge rates from the project site shall be allowed above pre-development conditions for the required design storm events as specified herein. - 3.
-Pre-development conditions shall represent the most natural, undisturbed condition of the site within 5-years of the submittal of the project application to the Town. - 4.
-Design Calculations corresponding to the 1-inch, 1, 2, 10, 25 and 50-year return frequency design storm events shall be prepared and incorporated into a Stormwater Management Report submitted as part of any Site Plan Review Application. - 5.
-For the purposes of these Regulations, the design engineer shall rely upon calculations performed for the 10-year return frequency design storm in the comparison of pre and post-development peak stormwater discharge volumes to downstream and abutting properties and in the design of stormwater treatment accommodations. - 6.
-Drainage calculations shall include sizing of all structures and BMPs, including sizing of emergency overflow structures based on the assessment of the 50-year 24-hour storm discharge rate. - 7.
-All stormwater installations and areas that receive rainfall runoff must be designed to drain within a maximum of 72 hours for vector control. - 8.
+To the extent applicable, all drainage and stormwater management facilities and infrastructure shall be designed so as to comply with applicable requirements of Chapter Env-Wq 1500. - 2) Design Calculations corresponding to the 10, 25 and 50-year return frequency design storm events shall be prepared and incorporated into a Stormwater Management Report submitted as part of any Site Plan Review Application.
+For the purposes of these Regulations, the design engineer shall rely upon calculations performed for the 10-year return frequency design storm in the comparison and pre and post-development peak stormwater discharge volumes to downstream and abutting properties and in the design of stormwater treatment accommodations.
 A 25-year return frequency design storm shall be used in the design of all storm sewers and culverts.
-All culverts shall be checked for the 50-year return frequency design storm event and be up-sized if and when necessary to ensure such culverts remain functional throughout a storm of that intensity. - 9.
-All bridges shall be designed for the 50-year return frequency design storm, unless situated in a Special Flood Hazard Area, in which case such bridge shall be designed to accommodate the 100-year return frequency design storm event.
+All culverts shall be checked for the 50-year return frequency design storm event and be up-sized if and when necessary to ensure such culverts remain functional throughout a storm of that intensity.
+All bridges shall be designed for the 50-year return frequency design storm, unless situated in a Special Flood Hazard Area, in which case such bridge shall be designed to accommodate the 100-year return frequency design storm event. - 3) The peak stormwater discharge volume, corresponding to the 10-year return frequency design storm event, tributary to any downstream privately or publicly owned property or street shall not be increased as a result of planned development unless it can be demonstrated, to the satisfaction of the Planning Board, that no adverse impact to such properties will result, or appropriate flowage easements have been secured.